 (3) Supervision of Planting.
-The Parks & Recreation Director has jurisdiction over all trees, plants and shrubs planted or growing in or upon the public rights-of-way of the City and their planting, removal, care, maintenance and protection.
-The Parks & Recreation Director shall must enforce these provisions.
+The Parks & Recreation Director City Manager has jurisdiction over all trees, plants and shrubs planted or growing in or upon the public rights-of-way of the City and their planting, removal, care, maintenance and protection.
+The Parks & Recreation Director City Manager shall is to enforce these provisions.